Baker and Hamilton Building: Architecture

-The Townsend building location was built in 1905 for the Pacific Hardware and Steel Company, and was designed by architects Charles Peter Weeks (1870–1928) and Albert Sutton (1867–1923).
+The building was built in 1905 for the Pacific Hardware and Steel Company, and was designed by architects Albert Sutton (1867–1923) and Charles Peter Weeks (1870–1928).
 The building is 150,000 sq. ft. in floor area.
-During the 1906 San Francisco earthquake the Townsend building survived.
+During the 1906 San Francisco earthquake the building survived.

 History

 In 1918, Pacific Hardware and Steel Company merged with the Baker and Hamilton Company.
 The Baker and Hamilton was founded as a California Gold Rush-era mining supply and hardware store company, by Livingston Low Baker and Robert Muirhead Hamilton in Mormon Island.
 They grew in popularity in Sacramento, because of the proximity to mines.
 The company had a second store location at Front and California Street in San Francisco, active from 1867 until 1906, which was destroyed in the 1906 earthquake.

-The Townsend building was converted in the year 2000 into office space for Organic, Inc. During the dot-com downturn space went unused, until Macromedia in 2005; and then Adobe Systems moved in during 2007 after buying Macromedia.
+The building was converted in the year 2000 into office space for Organic, Inc. During the dot-com downturn space went unused, until Macromedia in 2005; and then Adobe Systems moved in during 2007 after buying Macromedia.